 How to Install Node.js on Linux Mint 22 and 21

 Linux Mint’s default Node.js packages are old enough to trip modern JavaScript build tools and local dev servers before you even open a project.
-If you need to install Node.js on Linux Mint, choose between Mint’s conservative APT packages, a current NodeSource release through APT, or NVM for per-project version switching.
+If you need to install Node.js on Linux Mint, the right installation path depends on how closely you want to track upstream releases and whether one shared runtime is enough for your projects.

-Linux Mint 22.x and 21.x both support the three methods below, but the default APT versions differ sharply between them.
+Linux Mint 22.x and 21.x both support these three methods, but the default APT versions differ sharply between them.
 NodeSource and NVM stay much closer to upstream releases, which is why they fit current development work better than the distro package on either Mint branch.

 Install Node.js on Linux Mint